pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 seeking to address the above-mentioned downsides.
 The idea of going for Secure eXchange Protocols has been envisioned by others in the past, see [related articles](/wiki/Related_Articles "wikilink").
-Certainly, having such protocols implemented would have come handy in a number of [related situations](/wiki/Related_Situations "wikilink").
+Certainly, having such protocols implemented would come as handy in a number of [related situations](/wiki/Related_Situations "wikilink").
 The aim of this project is to make these protocols a reality.
 [More on why we should do this](/wiki/Why_Do_This "wikilink").